funkinater/CSVOrderImport/README.md

 ### Configure and Initiate the Watched Folder (only needed for Option 2)

-**PLEASE NOTE** -- Since the watched-folder method does not support script arguments, we recommend using **C:\STATUtilities\CSVOrderImport** as the root location for the script and other project files/folders.
+**NOTE** -- Since the watched-folder method does not support script arguments, we recommend using **C:\STATUtilities\CSVOrderImport** as the root location for the script and other project files/folders.
 This will prevent having to change a number of variables in the script files to reference a different location.

 In order to use this method for importing data from a CSV, you must first create a task using Task Scheduler.
 The process for that change is detailed below.